Manchester Rusholme: History

 The constituency was created by the Representation of the People Act for the 1918 general election, and abolished for the 1950 general election.
-Under the 2023 periodic review of Westminster constituencies, the seat was re-established for the 2024 general election.
+Under the 2023 review of Westminster constituencies, the seat was re-established for the 2024 general election.

 At the 2024 election, this seat had the lowest turnout out of all constituencies in the UK, at just 40%.